dimagi/commcare-hq/CONTRIBUTING.rst

 Product labels
 ~~~~~~~~~~~~~~
-All PRs must be tagged with one of the following PR labels:
+All PRs must be tagged with one of the following PR labels.
+For PRs from external
+contributors the onus is on the reviewer to add the labels.

 - product/all-users-all-environments
 - product/prod-india-all-users